History of the ancient Levant: Roman period

 The Romans gained a foothold in the region in 64 BC after permanently defeating the Seleucids and Tigranes.
 Pompey deposed the last Seleucid king Philip II Philoromaeus, and incorporated Syria into Roman domains.
 However, the Romans only gradually incorporated local kingdoms into provinces, which gave them considerable autonomy in local affairs.
-The Herodian Kingdom of Judea replaced the Hasmonians in 37 BC until the full incorporation of Judea as Provincia Iudaea in 44 AD after Herod Agrippa II.
-Commagene and Osroene were incorporated as Roman provinces in 72 and 214 AD respectively, while Nabatea was incorporated as Arabia Petraea in 106 AD.
+The Herodian Kingdom replaced the Hasmonians from 37 BC until the full incorporation of Judea as Provincia Iudaea in 44 AD, following the rule of Herod Agrippa II.
+Commagene and Osroene were incorporated as Roman provinces in 72 and 214 AD, respectively, while Nabatea was incorporated as Arabia Petraea in 106 AD.

-Between the 1st and 3rd centuries the Levant prospered and flourished, reaching an estimated population of 3.5 to 6 million, which were only later matched by those of the 19th century.
+Between the 1st and 3rd centuries, the Levant prospered and flourished, reaching an estimated population of 3.5 to 6 million, which was only later matched by those of the 19th century.
 Urban centers peaked, and so did population density in the rural settlements.
 Antioch and Palmyra each reached a peak of 200,000–250,000 inhabitants, while Apamea counted 117,000 'free citizens' in AD 6.
 Combined with the dependencies and villages as well as slaves, Apamea may have, in fact, counted as high as 500,000.
 The Syrian Coastal Mountain Range, a marginal hill country, was less densely settled and had a population of around 40–50,000.
 According to Robert Kennedy, Palestine and the Transjordan accounted for roughly 800,000–1,200,000 of the population.
 The first to second centuries saw the emergence of a plethora of religions and philosophical schools.
 Neoplatonism emerged with Iamblichus and Porphyry, Neopythagorianism with Numenius of Apamea, and Hellenic Judaism with Philo of Alexandria.
-Christianity initially emerged as a sect of Judaism and finally as an independent religion by the mid-second century.
+Christianity initially emerged as a sect of late Second Temple Judaism and, by the mid-second century, as an independent religion.
 Gnosticism also took significant hold in the region.

 The region of Palestine or Judea experienced abrupt periods of conflict between Romans and Jews.
 The First Jewish–Roman War (66–73) erupted in 66, resulting in the destruction of Jerusalem and the Second Temple in 70.
 Province forces were directly engaged in the war; in 66 AD, Cestius Gallus sent the Syrian army, based on Legio X Fretensis and Legio XII Fulminata reinforced by vexillationes of IV Scythica and VI Ferrata, to restore order in Judaea and quell the revolt, but suffered a defeat in the Battle of Beth Horon.
 However, XII Fulminata fought well in the last part of the war, and supported its commander Vespasian in his successful bid for the imperial throne.
 Two generations later, the Bar Kokhba revolt (132–136) erupted once again, after which the province Syria Palaestina was created in 132.